Chousei coal mine skeletal remains salvage project

 survey of chousei coal mine

-On the first and second days, we checked whether it was possible to pass through the collapse point, but visibility was poor and we were unable to do so.
+On the first and second days, I checked whether it was possible to pass through the collapse point, but visibility was poor and we were unable to do so.

 This time, we also conducted surveys using MNemo, which allowed us to clarify how far we had progressed in our previous explorations.